RIVeR-Lab/apriltags_ros/README.md

 AprilTags for ROS

 ## How to Use:
--Clone this repository into the src directory of your catkin_workspace -Run catkin_make from the root of your workspace -Change remap parameters in the launch files to match your input topics
+- Clone this repository into the src directory of your catkin_workspace
+- Run catkin_make from the root of your workspace
+- Change remap parameters in the launch files to match your input topics

 ## Example With ROSbag from Zed Camera
--Download ros bag from (Still need to upload)
+- Download ros bag from (Still need to upload)
--Launch corespoing launch file
+- Launch corespoing launch file

 ## Topics
 #####__/apriltag_detector/compressed/parameter_descriptions__